cloudify-cosmo/tattle/README.md

 #### The Filters Section

-The `filter` part of config.yaml can consist of an unlimited number of filters.
+The `filters` part of config.yaml can consist of an unlimited number of filters.
 Regardless of the filter's type, every filter has two mandatory fields:

 `type` - the type of the filter.
 * currently, only `name_filter` and `issue_filter` types are available.